bryjbrown/curriculum-vitae/cv.md

 *September 2013 - December 2013*
 - Reviewed tentative EAD3 beta schema and analyzed potential conflicts with existing in- house systems as part of the IU Libraries’ EAD3 Revision Group
 - Explored ways to harvest aggregated MODS and MARCXML using OAI-PMH and Z39.50
-- Performed setup, configuration and administration of Solr instances on a Linux systems
+- Performed setup, configuration and administration of Solr instances on Linux systems to test the viability and performance of various project-specific indexing schemas

 **TEI Encoder (Board of Trustees Project)**
 *Indiana University Libraries' University Archives, Bloomington, IN*